oxygenxml/web-author-monitoring-plugin/README.md

-oXygen XML Web Author Monitoring plugin
+Oxygen XML Web Author Monitoring plugin
 =======================================

 This plugin is used to provide monitoring information from a running Web Author instance.